awslabs/aws-iot-greengrass-accelerators/accelerators/machine_learning_inference/Greengrass_Connectors.md

 1. Go to the folder where Greengrass was installed, such as `/greengrass`
 1. Unzip the contents from the 2 folders in `greengrass-setup.zip` into `certs/` and `config/` folders respectively, using the command `sudo unzip -o greengrass-setup.zip -d /greengrass`
 1. Verify that all certificates are in the `certs/` folder, and `config.json` is in the `config/` folder.

+### Starts the Greengrass Core

+With the Greengrass configuration `config.json` in place, start the Greengrass Core.

 1. Restart the Greengrass software, such as using the command `sudo /greengrass/ggc/core/greengrassd restart`, or `sudo systemctl restart greengrass` if Greengrass Core is under `systemctl` management.
 1. Monitor the log file of the Greengrass software to make sure that Greengrass software started properly, such as using the command `tail -F /greengrass/ggc/var/log/system/runtime.log`.
 1. If the Greengrass software started properly, you should see these in the log file